cyberhub2025/CyberDefenseX/CONTRIBUTING.md

-# 🤝 Contributing to CyberDefenseX Ultra
+# 🤝 Contributing to CyberDefenseX

 > **"Every great system is built on the shoulders of contributors who cared."**

-First of all — **thank you** for taking the time to contribute to **CyberDefenseX Ultra**!
+First of all — **thank you** for taking the time to contribute to **CyberDefenseX**!
 Whether you're fixing a bug, proposing a feature, improving the docs, or writing tests — every contribution makes this platform stronger, smarter, and more secure.

 This document is your complete guide to contributing effectively.
 Please read it carefully before submitting anything.